How To Cook Delicious Quinoa (Master TIPS & RECIPES)

 See more about quinoa salad recipes.

-How to cook quinoa on the stove top
+How to cook quinoa on the stovetop

 For every cup of seeds, you will need to add 2 cups of liquid.
 You can use water or chicken/vegetable broth for more flavor.
-Rinse the seeds before adding it to the pan.
+Rinse the seeds before adding them to the pan.
 It will need to cook in the liquid until all of the liquid is absorbed.
 This should take approximately 15-20 minutes.
 It should have a bite to it, but not be audibly crunchy.
 After the liquid has been absorbed, take cooked the seeds off the heat and let it stand for at least 5 minutes.
 Salt to taste if needed.
 Fluff the quinoa with a fork and enjoy!

 How to cook quinoa in a rice cooker

 It can also be prepared in a rice cooker for a less hands-on approach.
 The ratio for quinoa to liquid in a rice cooker is the same as the stove-top version.
-Rinse the seeds before adding it to the rice cooker.
+Rinse the seeds before adding them to the rice cooker.
 To prepare 1 cup of seeds, you will need to add 2 cups of liquid.
 Turn the rice cooker on and wait until the timer pops up!
 You can also add some salt after tasting.